AxlMi/AIC_project6/README.md

 ## install the necessary modules :

-you need to install, use : pip install -r requirements.txt
+you need to install, use : pip3 install -r requirements.txt

  ## Prerequisite :

+ ## Create an User for ur DB :

+ - mysql -u root -p"password"
+ - CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD';
+ - GRANT ALL PRIVILEGES ON * . * TO 'USERNAME'@'localhost';
+ - FLUSH PRIVILEGES

  ### - Create/modify file confidential.py with this variable :

  - aws_key = " enter ur AWS KEY, you can found him in your AWS Account"
  - aws_secret = " enter ur key secret , you can found him in your AWS Account"
- - sql_user = "enter ur account for use SQL"
+ - sql_user = "enter ur account created previously for use SQL"
  - sql_password = "enter ur password"
  - smtp_server = " indicate your smtp server"
  - smtp_port = "port of your smtp server"